Finding the Best eCommerce Platform to Grow Your Business

 - WordPress + BigCommerce plugin

-- Any CMS on the primary domain with a shop on a subdomain
+- Any CMS on your primary domain with a shop on a subdomain

 - Custom front-end with headless eCommerce SaaS platform

 Combining a couple of different solutions can lead to a wider range of costs, but likely they will be higher than just using a single solution.
 In the example of WordPress + BigCommerce Plugin, there’s both the hosting cost for WordPress as well as the licensing cost for BigCommerce.

 The level of implementation effort will vary contingent on the specific solution that is chosen.
 Using WordPress + BigCommerce Plugin will be comparable to standing up a WordPress + WooCommerce installation.
 But building a custom front-end to a headless eCommerce SaaS platform can require substantial design and development effort.

 - This option combines functional aspects of both worlds: The flexibility to choose the CMS that best fits your requirements for your marketing, presentation and content management needs, while relying on a hosted and managed eCommerce solution to reduce your risk as a business.

 - While the choice of CMS introduces a fair amount of flexibility, a managed eCommerce solution still comes with its own limitations, including reliance on third-party extensions and limited customization options.

-- Placing the eCommerce shop on a separate subdomain from the primary website domain can cause a degraded user experience.
+- Placing the eCommerce shop on a separate subdomain from the primary website domain can cause a degraded user experience and limit your search engine optimization.
 The BigCommerce plugin for WordPress circumvents this issue by integrating with the CMS on the primary domain.